 Most of us take elevators for granted.
 Sure, we may comment about them taking too long to arrive, or make jokes about an occasional bump or other small glitch.
 But serious accidents involving elevators are extremely rare.
 Much of the credit for this high reliability is owed to hydraulics.
 Why?
 Because the majority of elevators in the U. S. are hydraulically driven — nearly 70%, according to the National Elevator Industry Inc., Salem, N. Y.

 But any mechanism can fail, and the likelihood of failure usually increases with age.
 Brugh says hydraulic elevators installed prior to 1971 likely contain what's known in the industry as a single-bottom cylinder.
-With a single-bottom cylinder, hydraulic pressure acts directly on the bottom plate.
-After thousands of pressure cycles (especially when corrosion occurs), the repeated application and relaxation of force acting on the bottom plate could cause a fatigue failure - especially at the weld.
+With a single-bottom cylinder, hydraulic pressure acts directly on the cylinder's bottom plate (cap end).
+After thousands of pressure cycles (especially when corrosion occurs), the repeated application and relaxation of force acting on the bottom plate could cause a fatigue failure — especially at the weld.
 If such a failure were catastrophic enough, fluid could flow rapidly from the bottom of the cylinder.
-And although such a failure usually does not cause the elevator car to free fall, its descent would be uncontrolled nonetheless.
+And although such a failure usually does not cause the elevator car to free fall, its descent would be uncontrolled, nonetheless.

 Addressing the problem